You can start learning the language before you arrive in Russia. It all depends on your motivation and ability.

 Some universities offer courses which are designed to meet the needs of particular categories of students, depending on their language proficiency and aims, e.g. "Russian through Film and Literature", "Language of the Media", "Business Russian".
 The duration of such courses is usually from two or three weeks to three or four months.

-The main advantage of such courses is their high quality, as students are taught by university professors who are experts in teaching Russian as a foreign language.
+The main advantage of such courses is their high quality, as students during their study abroad are taught by university professors who are experts in teaching Russian as a foreign language.

 Studying Russian Abroad

 Even basic knowledge of Russian will be a great help during your first months in Russia.
 The better you know the language, the easier it is to adapt to the local customs and traditions.
 You can even start at home!
 Russian language courses are available in virtually every corner of the world.